Royce Carlton, Inc. • 866 United Nations Plaza • New York, NY 10017-1880

 He began his career in foreign policy in the mid-1990s as a speechwriter for U.S. Ambassador Morris B. Abram in Geneva, Switzerland.
 From 2006 – 2010 Tepperman was Deputy Editor of Newsweek’s international edition, and from 2011 – 2017, he served as the managing editor of Foreign Affairs.
 He has written for a long list of publications, including Newsweek, The Atlantic, The New York Times, The Washington Post, and The Wall Street Journal.
 He is co-editor of the books The U.S. vs. al Qaeda, Iran and the Bomb, and The Clash of Ideas.

-Tepperman has a BA in English from Yale, an MA in law from Oxford, and an LLM from NYU.
+Tepperman has a BA in English from Yale, an MA in law from Oxford, an LLM from NYU, and is an alumnus of the Bronfman Youth Fellowship.
 He is Vice Chairman of the Halifax International Security Forum and a fellow of the New York Institute of Humanities.
 His TED Talk has been viewed close to a million times, and he has appeared on CNN, MSNBC, the BBC, Fox News, and NPR, among other networks.